 If the candidate meets all the requirements for the post, he/she will receive an invitation for a telephone interview.
 Usually, the call takes only around 15 minutes.
 Here, the head hunter confirms first-hand the information expressed on your resume.

 If you pass the phone screening, you will be called to a face-to-face interview.
 Generally, candidates are interviewed by a manager or director (depending on the position).
-It usually is a 30-40 minutes meeting, where the interviewer will assess necessary information, question you about capabilities, skills, defects, and ask a few work-related questions.
+It usually is a 30-40 minutes meeting, where the interviewer will assess necessary information, question you about capabilities, skills, and defects, and ask a few work-related questions.

 If you are selected to cover the position for which you applied, you will be notified to take one (or more) or more assessments.
 The most common evaluations are: